Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Identity-Device.md

 ![Posture-Change](Images/Posture-Change.png)

 As we can see the posture has changed.
 By default for Cloudflare Device Posture is evaluated at the start of the session creation.
 We will create a new session to the firewall and see if the traffic is passed.
-You will also have to play with the session lifetime for the application.
+(Changes to Session lifespan will be needed depending on how quickly you want the network to react to the device posture change.
+Device Posture on Cloudflare is evaluated every 5 minutes)

 ![Connection-Closed](Images/Connection-Closed.png)